msample/envoy-filter-example/inject.rst

   allows sensitve headers such as session ids and access tokens to be removed from upstream requests after another header is injected with a transient token such as a signed JWT with short validity period.
+  Note that the injector service may remove headers listed in *upstream_inject_headers* or any header is *upstream_inject_any* is true.

 downstream_inject_headers
   *(optional, array)* header name strings desired to be injected into the downstream response.
-These names will be provided to the gRPC inject request and only these headers in the response may be injected; others returned in the gRPC response will be ignored (see *downstream_inject_any to loosen this).
+These names will be provided to the gRPC inject request and only these headers in the response may be injected or removed; others returned in the gRPC response will be ignored (see *downstream_inject_any to loosen this).
 If the injected header already exists in the downstream response, the injected one replaces the original one.

 downstream_inject_any
+   *(optional, boolean) inject every header value returned in the gRPC response into the downstream response if true.
+Otherwise, only those named in *downstream_inject_headers* are allowed to be injected.

 downstream_remove_headers
+  *(optional, array)* header name strings that should be removed from the downstream response.
+Header removoval can be done in other ways;
+  if done here it should be tied to the trigger conditions or computation in the injector service.
+Note that the injector service may remove downstream headers listed in *downstream_inject_headers* or any header is *downstream_inject_any* is true.

 cluster_name
   *(required, string)* cluster to use for the gRPC calls to the injection service.
 This cluster must exist in the config file at startup.
 Dynamic disovery is not supported yet.
-Ensure that this cluster is configured to support gRPC, ie, the http2 feature and ssl_context ALPN h2 are set.
+Ensure that this cluster is configured to support gRPC, ie, the http2 feature and if using TLS, ensure ssl_context object is there with ALPN h2 set.

 timeout_ms

   *(optional, number)* maximum milliseconds to wait for the gRPC injection response before simply passing the request upstream without injecting any headers.
 Defaults to 120.
-Minimum value is 1
+Minimum value is 0.
+  Using a zero timeout may be handy for cases where you mirroring some traffic for monitoring purposes.

 Failures